Skip to Main Content

 • If the submitted report requires no corrections, DHCS will email the city or county confirming that the report is complete and accepted.

-• If the submitted report requires clarification or corrections, DHCS will contact the city or county to request more detail, corrections, and amendments to the report.
+• If the submitted report requires clarification or corrections, DHCS will contact the city or county to request more details, corrections, and amendments to the report.

-If DHCS determines that a city or county’s use of CA Abatement Accounts Funds is inconsistent with eligible uses, or the city/county is unresponsive during the monitoring period, then the DHCS Opioid Settlements Oversight Section will escalate the issue to the DHCS Office of Legal Services (OLS) and the California Office of the Attorney General (OAG).
+If DHCS determines that a city or county's use of funds from opioid settlements or bankruptcies is inconsistent with eligible uses, or the city/county is unresponsive during the monitoring period, then the DHCS Opioid Settlements Oversight Section will escalate the issue to the DHCS Office of Legal Services (OLS) and the California Office of the Attorney General (OAG).

 • Failure by cities or counties to provide clarifying information or correct inconsistencies in expenditure reporting may result in a meet and confer, an audit, or legal action.

-• Failure by cities or counties to spend funds on allowable expenditures as outlined in the National Opioid Settlement Agreements, California State-Subdivision Agreements, and California Mallinckrodt Abatement Agreement may result in a meet and confer, an audit, or legal action.
+• Failure by cities or counties to spend funds on allowable expenditures as outlined in the National Opioid Settlement Agreements and California State-Subdivision Agreements result in a meet and confer, an audit, or legal action.